execrate

 execrate (third-person singular simple present execrates, present participle execrating, simple past and past participle execrated)

-1. (transitive) to feel loathing for; to abhor
+1. (transitive) To feel loathing for; to abhor.

-• 1932, Edwin Arlington Robinson, “Prodigal Son”, in Nicodemus:
+• 1932, Edwin Arlington Robinson, “Prodigal Son”, in Nicodemus, page 66:

 And were I not a thing for you and me

-To execrate in angish, you would be
+To execrate in anguish, you would be

 As indigent a stranger to surprise,